Gooseneck Bedside Or Desk Lamp

 Period: 1970s – Mid-Century Modern.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: This small/petite desk or bedside lamp was made in several colours.
+Other versions: This small/petite gooseneck bedside or desk lamp was made in several colours.

 Massive sold many lamps made by others.
 Peill + Putzler from Germany and Yamada Shomei from Japan produced lamps for Massive, to name a few.
 Many other lighting companies did.